senthalan2/react-native-pdf-annotation/README.md

 ### Step 11

-Drag the `Run Script` section from the bottom to above the `Link Binary With Libraries` section, as shown in the image below.
+Drag the `Run Script` section from the bottom to above the `Link Binary With Libraries` and `Compile Sources` sections, as shown in the image below.

 ![Step_11](https://github.com/senthalan2/react-native-pdf-annotation/blob/main/assets/step_11.png)